 Example 1539_BUCKEYERANCH_VOID_09302016_1

-In description enter iPC #### (Provider ID) – VOID Claims

-Example iPC 1539 BUCKEYERANCH – VOID Claims

-Classification – Claim/Enrollment, VOID Claims

-Severity – 3-Medium

-Customer and contact information will prepopulate

-Full Description – add details of the work to be performed.

-Please void the attached file (include file name)

-Uploaded the file created from the Adjudication Status Detail report.

-Submit ticket
+The 2nd step is to submit the file via 3C Hotline ticket by logging into the 3C Hotline and choosing “Submit New Ticket”.

+Fill out the ticket as such:

 After the ticket has been submitted the void will be processed and a file will be placed in your download folder in SHARES.
 The file will include two columns after Post Date to indicate changes were made.

 Column Name - Updated Claim Status – Value “VOID”